linusback/aoc/README.md

 Writen in go.

-Uses aoc package to automatically download input and puzzle instructions.
+Will automatically download input and puzzle instructions.
 Need session Cookie to work here are 3 ways to provide the value for the session cookie.

 1. In an ADVENT_OF_CODE_SESSION environment variable.